Ntombizakhona/CloudGlossary/Cloud Computing Simplified/Theory.md

 ## A Cloud Glossaey for Beginners

-Once upon a time, I was talking about AWS…And the person I was talking to, looked lost, and asked me, *“What is AWS?”* I looked at them, absolutely flabbergasted, **“Amazon Web Services!** How can you not know the biggest Cloud Computing Provider?
+Once upon a time, I was talking about AWS…And the person I was talking to, looked lost, and asked me, *“What is AWS?”* I looked at them, absolutely flabbergasted, <br> **“Amazon Web Services!** How can you not know the biggest Cloud Computing Provider?
 How can you not?”

-Their next question, left me even more perplexed, “What is Cloud Computing?
-Isn’t Amazon that ecommerce store or whatever?” they asked, completely unfazed by my apparent shock.
+Their next question, left me even more perplexed, <br>
+“What is Cloud Computing?
+Isn’t Amazon that ecommerce store or whatever?” they asked, completely unfazed by my apparent shock. <br>
 “Uhm, Amazon the Store and Amazon Web Services are kind of not the same thing.
 Anyways, Cloud Computing, is simply, the abstraction of —”
 I began to explain, but they cut me off.
 “What is abstraction?”
-They asked.
+They asked.<br>
-I stared at them, sighed, and whispered, “Never Mind.”
+I stared at them, sighed, and whispered, *“Never Mind.”* <br>
 “This Cloud stuff seems interesting, you should tell me more one day when you have time.”